YunoHost-Apps/wekan_ynh/README.md

 ## Configuration

 As LDAP authentification is enabled by default, wekan admins correspond to the permission `Wekan Admin`.
+The user you choose during installation is member of this group.
 To add an admin account, you can:

 - [with the webadmin] go to Users > Groups and permissions > Add the user to the permission `Wekan Admin`
 - [or with the command line] `yunohost user permission update wekan.admin -a the_user_to_add`